Volume-Consistent Kneading-Based Deformation Manufacturing for Material-Efficient Shaping: System and 3D model design

-Independently designed and built the mechanical structure, sensor system, and control system of the intelligent kneading device; developed the lower computer kneading controller software system, the upper computer software system for PCL sampling, processing, and comparative analysis, as well as the automatic kneading instruction generation software system.
+Independently designed and built the mechanical structure, sensor system, and control system of the intelligent kneading device; developed the lower computer kneading controller software system, the upper computer software system for point cloud sampling, processing, and comparative analysis, as well as the automatic kneading instruction generation software system.